PolyCortex/polydodo/README.md

 ### Mobile

-Prior to build execute build-runner to generate the app's routes.
+- Prior to build, execute build-runner at the root of the mobile folder to generate the app's routes.
 `flutter packages pub run build_runner watch --delete-conflicting-outputs`
+- You can build the project and try it on your Android device or with the Android emulator.
+  - If you don't own any Android device and still want to try our app, head to [Install android emulator](https://developer.android.com/studio/run/emulator) to install the emulator.
+  - Build & Launch configurations are already setted for VSCode.
+Head to the **Run** tab and run the **Mobile debug** option.